swiftlang/swift-evolution/proposals/0085-package-manager-command-name.md

 for compatibility.
 They will be removed before Swift 3 is released.

-We acknowledge the possible need for a shorter version of the `swift package` command, and believe we can revisit this to add an shorter alias for this in the future if necessary.
+We acknowledge the possible need for a shorter version of the `swift package` command, and believe we can revisit this to add a shorter alias for this in the future if necessary.
 See the alternatives section below.

 ## Impact on existing packages